hyperdevs-team/mini-kotlin/README.md

 You can execute the sample in the `app` package.
 It contains two different samples executing two types of `StateContainer`s:
 - `StoreSampleActivity` class uses a `Store` as a `StateContainer`.
 - `ViewModelSampleActivity` class uses a `ViewModel` as a `StateContainer`.
-- `MultiRegistrySampleActivity` class uses two feature modules that generate separate registries and are linked by one host `Dispatcher`.
+- `MultiRegistrySampleActivity` class shows two feature modules running with separate local Mini runtimes inside the same host app.

-For a reviewer-facing multi-registry example, see the JVM integration test module `mini-processor-multiregistry-test`, which loads generated registries from both KAPT and KSP modules on the same classpath.
+For a JVM example of isolated coexistence, see `mini-processor-multiregistry-test`, which validates that KAPT and KSP generated registries can coexist on the same classpath without sharing runtime state.
 For a visual Android demonstration, run the sample app and open `MultiRegistrySampleActivity`.

 ## How to use